By Vanessa Wilson and Mark Cox, StorReduce

 All data provided by StorReduce and not verified by Google

 StorReduce is a specialized cloud deduplication solution, designed to meet the unique requirements of companies using cloud storage for large volumes of data.
-StorReduce sits between your applications and Google Cloud Storage, transparently deduplicating data inline.
+StorReduce sits between your applications and Cloud Storage, transparently deduplicating data inline.
 StorReduce's internal testing reports speeds of up to 900 MB/s, with lower storage and bandwidth transmission costs, speeding up the transfer of data to the cloud, and between clouds, by as much as 30 times.
 Data deduplication also results in lower storage costs.

 - Software-only solution: No hardware is required.
 StorReduce is free from hardware costs and lock-in to particular hardware.